fmhy/edit/docs/linux-macos.md

 # ► Linux Distros

 * **Note** - We don't curate individual distros ourselves as we feel the indexes listed are good enough to stand on their own.
-Keep in mind that install guides can usually be found on each distros doc page.
-You can find doc pages on each distros site, or through their [DistroWatch](https://distrowatch.com/dwres.php?resource=popularity) pages.
+Keep in mind that install guides can usually be found on each distro's doc page.
+You can find doc pages on each distro's site, or through their [DistroWatch](https://distrowatch.com/dwres.php?resource=popularity) pages.

 ***